konveyor/enhancements/enhancements/crane-2.0/plugin-discovery-download/README.md

 ### Goals

 1. Users can find and use a set of plugins for what they need.
-2. Developers can publish plugins, to a common repository to get data.
+2. Developers can publish plugins, to a common repository for discovery.
 3. Plugins can be delivered downstream in a different way than upstream.
 4. Plugins will be vetted to make sure that there is some quality control.
 We will need to have some CI in place to do this efficently.